portget/portdoc/docs/index.md

 ___
 #### Layout
+ APT/
     port.toml         # The configuration file.
-    .enum             # The custom enum file
+    *.enum            # The custom enum file
-    pkg-A-Group/      # The group directory.
+    room1/      # The group directory.
-        sample1.msg   # The message file
-        sample2.msg   # The message file
-        sample3.msg   # The message file
+        *.msg   # The message file

-    pkg-B-Group/      # The group directory.
+    room2/      # The group directory.
-        sample1.msg   # The message file
-        sample2.msg   # The message file
-        sample3.msg   # The message file
+        *.msg   # The message file
     ...               # Other files.

 ___